SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 'Safe Operations' for Element Presence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another common usage of wrapping selenium methods is to check for presence of
+Another common usage of wrapping Selenium methods is to check for presence of
 an element on page before carrying out some operation.
 This is sometimes called
 a 'safe operation'.
 For instance, the following method could be used to implement
 a safe operation that depends on an expected element being present.